FAQ: Flu

 What if I need a record of my vaccination?

-If you need documentation of your vaccine, you can ask a staff member at the clinic for a paper receipt.
+If you need physical documentation of your immunization, ask a staff member at the clinic for a paper receipt.
 Or, if you’re an MIT Health patient, you can get documentation of your vaccination through our patient portal, HealthELife.
+You can also visit the state vaccine record database for information.
+Note: It can take up to several weeks for the information to be posted.

-I need to file a medical or religious exemption to the flu shot.
+I need to file a medical or religious exemption to the flu vaccine.
 How do I do that?

-MIT Health does not provide vaccine exemption forms.
-If a particular organization is requiring that you get a flu vaccine, ask that organization how to proceed with your vaccine exemption.
-MIT is very strongly encouraging students to get flu vaccines this year, but it is not required.
+MIT Health does not provide vaccine-exemption forms.
+If a particular organization is requiring that you get a flu immunization, ask that organization how to proceed with your vaccine exemption.
+MIT very strongly encourages all employees and students to get flu immunizations, but it is not required unless your specific employment role requires it.

 When should I get the flu vaccine?